Keeping up to date with your credit record

 Your credit record can affect how financial services providers see you, so it’s important you keep up to date with it.

 It’s probably not something you’ve given much thought to but your credit record is one of the most important elements of your finances.

 Failure to keep your credit report up to date might scupper your financial situation when you least expect it.
-Your credit score isn’t checked for every financial product, such as the thinkmoney Personal Account, but it is for others and it’s important you know what lenders can see.
+Your credit score isn’t checked for every financial product, such as the thinkmoney Managed Current Account, but it is for others and it’s important you know what lenders can see.

 What is a credit record?

 Basically, if you want to take out a financial product such as a mobile phone contract, store card or mortgage, lenders will first do a ‘credit check’.
 This lets them see your borrowing history so they can make a decision on whether you will be able to make your repayments.
 Lenders can consult your credit file with at least one of the three main credit reference agencies - Experian, Equifax and Callcredit (but there are others).
 Whether or not they want you as a customer will depend on what it says in your file.

 And that’s not all.
 A good credit score doesn’t just give you access to certain financial products, but it also dictates how much you can borrow and what interest you’ll be charged.
 For example, a poor credit score may mean you’re not offered the best credit card rate on the market.